ucdavisdatalab/workshop_introduction_to_version_control/docs/04_save-stage-commit.md

 $ cd ~
 ```

-note: The $ character represents your command prompt.
-DO NOT type it into your terminal
+Note: The `$` character represents your command prompt.
+You do not need to type
+it into your terminal.

 Create a new directory for this workshop